Lyndir/Pearl/README.markdown

 The standard way of adding Pearl to your project is by following these steps:

+1. Add the Pearl code to your project.
+If your project is in a GIT repository, this will do, from your project root:

+    `mkdir -p External && git submodule add git://github.com/Lyndir/Pearl.git External/Pearl`

-1. Create a Pearl "static library" target in your project.
+2. Create a Pearl *static library* target in your project.
-2. Navigate to the "Build Phases" settings of your main target and add the newly created Pearl target as a "Target Dependency", and its static library under "Link Binary With Libraries".
+3. Navigate to the *Build Phases* settings of your main target and add the newly created Pearl target as a *Target Dependency*, and its static library under *Link Binary With Libraries*.
-3. In your Project Navigator, choose where you want to place the code of the Pearl modules and add the directory of each Pearl module you wish to use to your new Pearl target.
+4. In your Project Navigator, choose where you want to place the code of the Pearl modules and add the directory of each Pearl module you wish to use to your new Pearl target.
-    3.1.
-If any of the Pearl modules you've selected for use depend on other Pearl modules or external dependencies, add those modules and dependencies to your project as well.
+5. (optional) If any of the Pearl modules you've selected for use depend on other Pearl modules or external dependencies, add those modules and dependencies to your project as well.
 I recommend you make separate targets for each external dependency, but that's really up to you.
-4. Open the "Pearl-Prefix.pch" that was created for your Pearl target in step 1, and add configuration reflecting your choice of Pearl modules (see below).
+6. Open the `Pearl-Prefix.pch` that was created for your Pearl target in step 1, and add configuration reflecting your choice of Pearl modules (see below).
-5. Open the prefix file of your main target and import Pearl's prefix:
+7. Open the prefix file of your main target and import Pearl's prefix:

     `#import "Pearl-Prefix.pch"`